topo-gps/ios-manual/en/main/dashboard.rst

 The coordinate that is displayed on the coordinate panel is the coordinate of the point in the middle of the cross.

-By moving the map around you can easily position the middle of the cross to the point from which you want to determine the coordinate.
-To quickly determine the coordinates of your current position, you can center the map by pressing the :ref:`position marker icon <subsec-ps>` on the left hand side of the dashboard.
+By moving the map around you can position the middle of the cross to the point from which you want to determine the coordinate.
+To quickly determine the coordinates of your current position, you can center the map by pressing the :ref:`position button <subsec-ps>` on the left hand side of the dashboard.

-If you press the coordinate on the panel, the coordinate will be shown in a different format or system.
+If you tap the coordinate on the coordinate panel, the coordinate will be shown in a different format.

-Subsequently these are

-- WGS longitude latitude, decimal.
-- WGS longitude latitude, degree minutes.
-- WGS longitude latitude, degree minutes seconds.
-- UTM.
-- MGRS.
-- Other local coordinate systems.
-For example NZTM2000 is displayed when pointed on New Zealand and OSNG coordinates for Great Britain.
+The possible coordinate formats can be set via :ref:`Menu <sec-menu>` > More > :ref:`Settings <sec-settings>` > Coordinates > Displayed coordinate types.